 - By default, is Office 365 Advanced Threat Protection enabled?

 - What is the feature in AD that stops your users from using bad or compromised passwords?

 - How does SSO effect lateral traversal attacks?

 - If you are not letting the browser remember credentials, can credentials still be stolen?

 - How can you clean out all remembered credentials?

 - How can you clean out saved credentials across the entire organization?

-If you already have a Microsoft 365 license, you probably also have access to these tool set.
-To find out more about configurations and managed security services, feel free to book a 30 minute consultation with one of our Cloud Service Advisors.
+To find out more about configurations and managed security services, feel free to book a 30-minute consultation with one of our Cloud Service Advisors.